cisco/ciscoacipuppet/README.md

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-fvSubnet.html#descr)

 ##### `name`
+The subnet name.

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-fvSubnet.html#name)

 ##### `name_alias`
+Specify an alias for the Managed Object.

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-fvSubnet.html#nameAlias)